Twitter has contacted its business clients to warn them of a potential breach of their data.

 Tripwire senior security researcher, Craig Young, added that the incident could still provide a “teachable moment” regarding shared computers.

 “Whether you regularly rely on libraries or internet cafes for access or just need to print the occasional boarding pass from a hotel lobby, there can be a risk of exposing personal data,” he argued.

 “Ideally, the best solution is to simply avoid using shared computers when entering or accessing personal data but this is not always an option.
 The next best solution is to bring your own web browser and take it with you when you go.”

 We’re Team Metalogic

-We’re Team Metalogic, a managed IT services provider offering outsourced IT solutions to SME’s across the UK.
+We’re Team Metalogic, a managed IT support provider offering outsourced IT services to SME’s across the UK.
 With a proven track record, with extensive experience and a full portfolio of industry accreditations & certifications.

 Our stress-free solutions don’t complicate things, in fact, they improve efficiency and save money.

 Share this page

 Almost every business in every sector needs some kind of technology in order to achieve their goals.
 From the PCs, laptops and mobile devices you use every day, to the servers your business operates on and the security of your data, IT is everywhere.

 It’s been half a decade since Windows 10 was released, and the IT world is preparing itself for a big change.
 It’s recently been announced that Windows 11 is going to be released towards the end of this year, promising a cleaner, fresher feel than its predecessor but still with the familiar aspects that we all love about Windows.